Irish stepdance: Technique

 The techniques involved in Irish stepdance are essentially similar across each of the individual dance styles.
 The basic style of modern step dance used in competitive contexts evolved from the stylistic features of traditional step dance in Munster.
-This style is largely performed on the balls of the feet with toes pointed outwards.
+This style is largely performed on the balls of the feet with feet turned outwards.
 Competitive dancers are judged on posture, timing, rhythm and execution, which in practice means a rigid torso, rapid and intricate footwork, and legs and feet crossed over each other, with knees close together.

-Irish stepdances can be placed into two categories.
-Solo stepdances, which are danced by a single dancer, and group stepdances, which are coordinated with 2 or more dancers.
+Irish stepdances can be placed into two categories: solos, which are danced by a single dancer, and ceilis or teams, which are coordinated with 2 or more dancers.

 Solo dance

 Reel, slip jig, hornpipe, and jig are all types of Irish stepdances and are also types of Irish traditional music.
 These fall into two broad categories based on the shoes worn: 'hard shoe' and 'soft shoe' dances.
-Reels, which are in 2/4 or 4/4 time, and slip jigs, which are in 9/8 time and considered to be the lightest and most graceful of the dances, are soft shoe dances.
+Reels, which are in 2/4 or 4/4 time, and slip jigs, which are in 9/8 time and sometimes considered to be the lightest and most graceful of the dances, are soft shoe dances.
 Hornpipes, which can be in 2/4 or 4/4 time, are danced in hard shoes.
-Three jigs are danced in competition; the light jig, the single jig, which is also called the Hop jig, and the treble jig, which is also called double jig.
+Three jigs are danced in competition: the light jig, the single jig, which is also called the Hop jig, and the treble jig, which is also called double jig.
 Light and single jigs are in 6/8 time, and are soft shoes dances, while the treble jig is hard shoe, danced in a slow 6/8.
 The last type of jig is the slip jig, which is danced in 9/8 time.
-There are many dances, which steps vary between schools.
+There are many dances, with steps that vary between schools.
 The traditional set dances (danced in hardshoe) like St. Patrick's Day and the Blackbird, among others, are the only dances that all schools have the same steps.

 The actual steps in Irish stepdance are usually unique to each school or dance teacher.
 Steps are developed by Irish dance teachers for students of their school.
-Each dance is built out of the same basic elements, or steps, but the dance itself is unique, and new dances are being choreographed continuously.
+Each dance is built out of the same basic elements, or steps, but the dance itself is unique, and new dances and movements are being choreographed continuously.
 For this reason, videotaping of competitions is forbidden under the rules of An Coimisiun.